Clown Loach – Habitat, Care & Details You Need To Know

 The second issue is regarded as skinny diseases and is an illness that is the internal infestation.
 A lot of newly imported clown loaches are prone to this illness especially the ones that are kept in high concentrations.

 The disease shows itself as consistent loss of weight, paying little attention to how much nourishment the fish eats.
 Any Levamisole-based treatment will fix this, however, retailers should themselves cure the condition before selling the fish.
-It is advice that you never buy any shop specimen that is not properly nourished and healthy.
+It is advisable that you never buy any shop specimen that is not properly nourished and healthy.

 The behaviour of Clown Loach